tsaekaoOrg/verademo-javascript/README.md

 Visit [docker desktop](https://www.docker.com/products/docker-desktop/) and download your compatible version.
 Follow installation instructions.
 Open the Docker app.

-To run the container for local development run this:
+To run the container for local development, clone the respository and in the project folder run this:

     docker compose up -d
     docker compose watch